OSGP/Documentation/userguide/installationguide/setuposgp.md

 ![alt text](../../.gitbook/assets/tomcat-3-created.png) After adding the server, double click on the Tomcat server in the 'Servers' view and set the following configuration: under 'Timeouts' set 'Start' to 600 and 'Stop' to 30. ![alt text](../../.gitbook/assets/tomcat-4-timeouts.png)

+Make sure that Tomcat is using the correct Java Runtime Environment:

+Click on 'Runtime Environment', 'Installed JREs' and click 'Add'.
+Choose 'next' with 'Standard VM' highlighted.
+Click 'Directory' and in the folder browser that is shown, use the key combination 'Ctrl + h' to show hidden files.
+Choose '.sdkman/candidates/java/current' and select 'Open' and 'Finish'.
+In the 'Installed JREs' screen, unselect the default JVM (which will be an Eclipse hotspot JVM) and select '/home/dev/.sdkman/candidates/java/current' then close the screen by clicking 'Apply and Close'.
+The last step is to choose the new JRE which was just added in the dropdown of the 'Runtime Environment' screen by selecting '17.0.5'.
+Click 'Finish' to apply.

 Click on 'Open launch configuration', click on the 'Arguments' tab and add the following at the end of the 'VM arguments': `-Xms512m -Xmx2048m -Xss512k -XX:MaxMetaspaceSize=1024m -XX:+CMSClassUnloadingEnabled -XX:+UseConcMarkSweepGC -Dcom.sun.management.jmxremote=true` ![alt text](../../.gitbook/assets/tomcat-5-launch-configuration-old.png)

 ![alt text](../../.gitbook/assets/tomcat-6-launch-configuration-new.png)